rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-13-imposter-syndrome.md

   Rust, but that I wasn't, and you don't need to be one either."
 * [Ralf Jung](https://github.com/ralfjung): "I am still surprised anyone is taking Miri and Stacked Borrows seriously."
+* [Forest Anderson](https://github.com/angelonfira/): "As someone who just learned last week what `dyn` does, it still amazes me that I have something to give as a team lead.
+I was immersed in Rust communities by writing weekly blogs about Veloren (I took this on because I didn't know enough to contribute code), which lead to helping with the Rust Gamedev newsletter, which led me to helping to run the Cross Team Collaboration Fun Times meetup!"

 [^1]: Quote from https://yaah.dev/getting-involved: "What happened at the Google meetup you ask?
 Manish, our wonderful meetup organizer, walked up to